frame11/VAPy/README.md

 VAPy is intended to provide a simple, highly explicit Python interface to the Voat API.

+While Python wrappers for other APIs are typically centered around Submission and Comment classes, VAPy encourages a somewhat more functional approach and consists largely of simple functions and methods designed to make it easier for users to chain those functions together in meaningful ways.

 VAPy provides a Profiles class, which can be run as a stand alone application providing a simple user agent and API key management system.
 Profiles can be used with VAPy applications, providing secure local persistence and renewal for API tokens.
 Profiles encrypts the voat username, API key, and API token with the Voat password.
 The Voat password is not stored in the database.
 Profiles uses [SQLite3](https://www.sqlite.org/) and [simplecrypt](https://github.com/andrewcooke/simple-crypt).

-Instead of providing Submission and Comment classes to the user, VAPy encourages a more functional approach and consists largely of simple functions and methods designed to make it easier for users to chain those functions together in meaningful ways.

-VAPy additionally includes Vapp, a Voat application framework class heirarchy.
+VAPy includes Vapp, a Voat application framework class heirarchy: A bunch of classes inheriting from the Vapp superclass designed to make it even easier to implement simple applications using VAPy.
+Vapp is more a thought than it is code right now, but it'll have to exist in some form.
+It may just end up as an additional set of functions in VAPy instead of an inheritence heirarchy of classes.